spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_circularity_sourceForSpareParts_components |
 | **Expected Value** | Set of objects, each containing part name and part number                          |

----

 ###### 6.1.3.2.2.1 partName {#DigitalBatteryPassport_circularity_sourceForSpareParts_components_partName}

-The *partName* specifies the name of an individual component within the battery system.
+The `partName` specifies the name of an individual component within the battery system.
 This information is crucial for identification and reference, enabling effective communication regarding the specific parts needed for maintenance, repair, or replacement.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|